 The entrance to the restaurant is via the hotel's main doors.
 There is a desk for the maître-d' outside the hotel's bar, and from the bar another entrance photo into the restaurant proper.
 Dinner staff are dressed in matching smocks and lead guests through to their tables.
 The space inside the restaurant is high-ceilinged and stretches out in an L-shape around the open kitchen, to maximise dining space alongside the high windows looking out over Hyde Park.
 Wall lamps are fashioned from ceramic jelly moulds, and huge clockwork cogs dominate the entrance to the kitchen space (ostensibly operating the pineapple grill just inside the kitchen's entrance).

 At the table, menus are elegantly presented in a slip cover photo, which presents little factoids about the restaurant itself.
 The menus themselves cover the à la carte options (starters, mains and desserts), as well as a set lunch menu (£28 for three courses) photo of set lunch menu in June 2011.
-There is a separate (very bulky) wine list, which presents wines by glass, and then bottles by colour and region (the cheapest red is £20, the house red £29, and prices go steeply upwards from there).
+There is a separate (very bulky) wine list, which presents wines by glass, and then bottles by colour and region (the cheapest red is £20, the house red £29, and prices go steeply upwards from there, to around £6,000.
+As of February 2018, the median price was around £200 a bottle).
 Cocktails and aperitifs may be brought through from the bar area.

 Ewan went for the set menu on his June 2011 visit, and was impressed by all the courses.
 His friend meanwhile ordered from the à la carte menu.
 On the set, a starter of ragoo of pigs ears with anchovy, onion and parsley photo was beautifully sticky and caramelised.
 One of the flashier dishes, the meat fruit (£13.50) photo, offers an unctuously smooth chicken liver parfait in the form of a mandarin (with a stippled mandarin-flavoured jelly skin) alongside toasted bread (only the plastic stalk is not edible): it is heavily written about for good reason, thankfully.